-Admission to our Cultural Management MA Programme is now open and will last until June 3rd 2021!
+Admission to our Cultural Management MA Programme lasted until June 3rd 2021!

 Why study cultural management?

 Today’s world needs people with a broad understanding of different fields and an ability to apply a varied skillset.
 But there is more to life than getting things done; culture and the arts can provide a solid framework for working ethically and sustainably towards a range of necessary and desirable outcomes.
 We seek people interested in working in art and culture to encourage and manage diversity across different groups and areas of society.
 Our MA programme is designed to provide the knowledge and skills to move forward as arts professionals in a rapidly changing world.